Enter Nowhere: Plot

 The scene cuts back to the first scene with Jody in the convenience store, but now dressed differently.
 She realises that she is in the grocery store in 1985 where she committed robbery in the previous timeline.
 She pays the cashier for her purchase and leaves for home before Kevin Banks, her boyfriend from previous timeline, enters the store to rob it with his current girlfriend.
-The events take place in the exact same manner from the previous timeline, including the girl demanding for the cashier to open the safe.
+The events take place in the exact same manner as the previous timeline, including the girl demanding the cashier to open the safe.

-It is revealed that Hans had survived the airstrike and left Germany for the United States after the World War II.
+It is revealed that Hans had survived the airstrike and left Germany for the United States after World War II.
 He then became a philanthropist and died in 1985.
 Sam survived her childbirth and now lives a happy life with Jody.